 - An unknown, unconnected designer could not have won, let alone even entered, the competition.
 It was thanks to America's openness to talent that Eisenhower was able to rise to the presidency from a humble background.
 The Memorial competition should have been equally open.

-- The Memorial's only statue of Eisenhower depicts him as a life-size caded.
-As General Eisenhower's grandaughter said, it is one thing to see him as a young boy, but the young boy was not the man who defeated an evil totalitarian empire.
+- The Memorial's only statue of Eisenhower depicts him as a life-size teenage boy.
+As Eisenhower's grandaughter said, it is one thing to see him as a young boy, but the young boy was not the man who defeated an evil totalitarian empire.

 - The Memorial's titanic columns tower over the Ike statue.
 The result is a Leviathan Memorial swallowing a small scale Eisenhower.
 The memorial commemorates Gehry, not Eisenhower's greatness and humility.